ml-research/Revision-Transformer/README.md

 ## Data
 Get data from `/storage-01/ml-ffriedrich/repositories/datasets/norms/` or `https://github.com/liweijiang/delphi/`

+## TODO
+There is already effort to realize RiT for multiple languages and can be found in the `_crosslingual` files

 ## Citation
 If you like or use our work please cite us:
 ```bibtex